amethyst-framework/amethyst/README.md

   def bye
-    html "<p>Bye!We hope you will come back</p>" end
+    html "<p>Bye!We hope you will come back</p>" end end

-  def actions
-    add :hello
-    add :bye
-  end
-end
 ```
 Controllers describe actions as a methods.
-Actions have direct access to request and response objects, and other helpers, such as a ```html``` .
-Controller method ```actions``` is special method that must be provided by each controller of your application.It lets app to know which methods of your contoller are actions, and which aren't.
-The synopsys is ```add :action_name```.
+Actions have direct access to request and response objects, and other helpers, such as a ```html``` .Code ```actions :hello, :bye``` lets app to know which methods of your contoller are actions, and which aren't.

 # Middleware
 Middleware are implemented as classes.
 Middleware class inherits from ```Base::Middleware``` (or, just type ```Middleware``` if you prefer ```require amethyst/all```), and should have the ```call``` method.